-Our relationships with customers, healthcare providers, and third-party payors may be subject, directly or indirectly, to federal and state healthcare fraud and abuse laws, false claims laws, other healthcare laws and regulations and data privacy and security laws and regulations, contractual obligations and self-regulatory schemes.
+Our relationships with customers, healthcare providers, and third-party payors and/or the data we process may be subject, directly or indirectly, to federal and state healthcare fraud and abuse laws, false claims laws, other healthcare laws and regulations and data privacy and security laws and regulations, contractual obligations and self-regulatory schemes.
 If we are unable to comply, or have not fully complied, with such laws, we could face substantial penalties.

 Healthcare providers, including physicians, and third-party payors in the United States and elsewhere will play a primary role in the recommendation and prescription of any product candidates for which we obtain marketing approval.
 Our current and future arrangements with healthcare professionals, principal investigators, consultants, customers and third-party payors may subject us to various federal and state fraud and abuse laws and other healthcare laws, including, without limitation, the federal Anti-Kickback Statute, the federal civil and criminal false claims laws and the law commonly referred to as the Physician Payments Sunshine Act and regulations.
 These laws will impact, among other things, our clinical research, as well as our proposed sales, marketing and educational programs.
-In addition, we may be subject to data privacy and security laws by both the federal government and the states in which we conduct our business.
+In addition, we process personal data and other sensitive and confidential information, which subjects us to various obligations related to data privacy and security, including laws at both the federal and state level.
 The laws that will affect our operations include, but are not limited to: